caitie-gorham/workdayCalendar/README.md

 ![Alt text](./Assets/webpageSnap.png?raw=true "Working Calendar Snap")

-This repo contains a working application that allows the user to type and store events for every hour of the normal workday (9-5), whild indicating the current hour, previous hours and future hours through colorblocking.
+This repo contains a working application that allows the user to type and store events for every hour of the normal workday (9-5), while indicating the current hour, previous hours and future hours through colorblocking.
 This repo was created as a homework assignment for the Georgia Tech fullstack development bootcamp.

 ## Access